Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 980M should be 12% quicker than the Radeon RX 550 in general, because of its higher bandwidth. (explain)
+Memory BandwidthThe GeForce GTX 980M should theoretically be a little bit faster than the Radeon RX 550 in general. (explain)

-Texel RateThe GeForce GTX 980M is much (more or less 183%) more effective at anisotropic filtering than the Radeon RX 550. (explain)
+Texel RateThe GeForce GTX 980M should be quite a bit (approximately 183%) more effective at AF than the Radeon RX 550. (explain)

-Pixel RateThe GeForce GTX 980M is a lot (about 277%) faster with regards to FSAA than the Radeon RX 550, and will be capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 980M should be much (approximately 277%) better at anti-aliasing than the Radeon RX 550, and should be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison